frk008/DSAprep/README.md

-This repo is comprised of all the DSA problems I have done as part of practise
+This repo is comprised of all the DSA problems I have done as part of preparation.